Skip to main content

 warning

-• APACHE_KAFKA_HOST: The hostname of the Apache Kafka service, only needed when using Avro as data format
+• APACHE_KAFKA_HOST: The Apache Kafka host.
+Required only when using Avro as the data format.

 note